draobrehtom/redm-trains/README.md

 When there are no players on server or train is not in the scope of player - the train trajectory is simulate via `server/simulation.lua`.
 Train entity migration is handled via `server/sv_main.lua`.

+On client-side train is created without ped-driver, to avoid additional problems with ped-driver entity-migration

 Code is highly unorganized - it's in a state of research and testing phase and was never finished as a final product.
 You can find some piece of codes here and there, even there some observation notes about entity-migration during the development of script.

 Since I left my attempts in finishing this my will is to share it to the public and hope this repository might be helpful for enthusiasts who are trying to make fully-working server-side trains for RedM.